QLan9376/Csc46000/README.md

 ### Contributions

+Qing: Worked on the data cleaning to prepare for data analysis, feature selection and model building.
-Asma: I worked on the exploratory data analysis and selecting features for the modeling.
+Asma: Worked on the exploratory data analysis and selecting features for the modeling.